drginm/aem-snippets-vscode/README.md

 For now simple htl snippets, some snippets for touch ui dialogs, sling servlets, osgi configurations and json object creation

 * Type 'htl.' to see available snippets inside a .html file
-* Type 'aem.' or 'osgi.' to see available snippets inside a .xml file
+* Type 'aem.' or 'osgi.' to see available snippets inside a .xml or .js file
 * Type 'sling.' or 'osgi.' to see available snippets inside a .java file

-## Requirements

-NONE for now :D

 ## Known Issues

 NONE for now :D

 ## Release Notes

+## 0.7.0

+Feature toggle, ReactJs snippets and also HTL snippets for HTML files for lists, clientlibs, templates, variables and new field types for Touch UI dialogs

 ## 0.6.0